Corporate Policies - Supplier Code of Conduct

 In return, we will ensure that our employees are sufficiently trained in sustainable procurement principles to be able to identify opportunities throughout the procurement process and in ongoing contract management to improve sustainability and add value.

-At Dexus we recognise the importance of mitigating the impacts of climate change.
-We are working across our global operations to reduce carbon emissions by:
+We recognise the importance of mitigating the impacts of climate change and we are working across our operations to reduce carbon emissions by:

 - Developing Green Star certified buildings with integrated renewable technologies

 - Retrofitting our existing buildings to be more energy and water efficient

 - Benchmarking our buildings using LEED and NABERS ratings

 - Maintaining a certified carbon neutral Head Office

 - Procuring products that are less carbon intensive in their manufacture

 - Supporting renewable and low carbon technologies in new and existing portfolios

 To assist us in driving ethical and sustainable supply chains, all suppliers contracting directly with Dexus (and on behalf of third party contractors) must adhere to the following Dexus policies: